Answers to common questions about executive coaching and mediation.

 The impartiality of an outside coach allows for a frank appraisal of your current leadership approach and frees you to work on personal development in a confidential, supported, and encouraging setting.

 My clients find immense value in a long-term, trusting commitment to coaching.
-They know sustained effort is what it takes to reset their intrinsic approach to problem situations, learn to read warning signs early, and engage with calm confidence.
+They know sustained effort is what it takes to reset their approach to problem situations, learn to read warning signs early, and engage with calm confidence.
 Coaching may be used to work on:

 - Persistent leadership struggles